vinolivae/Todo-API/README.md

 # Todo-API
+I made this API using InMemory database then can't need use SQL.

 First step: you'll need dotnet core 5 sdk installed;

 Second Step: to run you need to give the command "dotnet watch run";